ossrs/srs-docs/src/pages/faq-srs-stack.md

 Please note that it is essential to mount the directory under the `/data` subdirectory for SRS Stack to access it properly.
 If you can only mount to other directories, it is recommended to use Docker to start SRS Stack and specify `-v /your-host-dir:/data/srs-s3-bucket`, allowing SRS Stack to access the files.

+<a name="dvr-specific-streams"></a><br/><br/><br/>

+## How to Record a Specific Stream

+How to record according to specific rules, how to record a particular stream?

+The SRS Stack allows you to configure a Glob Filter, which records only the streams that adhere to the defined rule.
+To set the Glob Filter, navigate to `Record > Setup Record Rules > Extra Glob Filters`.

+For instance, if the filter is configured as `/live/*`, it will record only streams within the live app, such as `/live/livestream` and `/live/show`, but not `/other/livestream`.

+It is possible to modify Glob Filters even after initiating the recording, without restart the recording process.
+You can establish the filter even if the stream is already being published.
+The updated filters will be applied to new segments of the stream.

 <a name="unavailable"></a><br/><br/><br/>